Manual Handling for Reception Staff: Parcels, Deliveries and Office Tasks

 Reception desks are designed for appearance and visitor interaction, not parcel handling.
 Counter heights may not suit lifting.
 Space behind counters restricts movement.
 Storage areas may be cramped.

 Storage solutions vary widely.
 Purpose-designed parcel areas work well.
-Improvised storage under desks or in corridors creates handling difficulties and clutter.
+Improvised storage under desks or in corridors creates handling difficulties and clutter that the HSA would identify as a risk factor during inspection.

 Visibility considerations mean storage may be hidden from visitor view.
 This can mean awkward access, limited space, and routes that restrict proper lifting.

 Courier arrival patterns create unpredictable peaks.
-Multiple deliveries at once while managing other reception duties creates pressure.
+Multiple deliveries at once while managing other reception duties creates pressure to rush, which is when injuries happen.

 Signing and documentation requirements add administrative handling alongside physical handling.
 Balancing paperwork while managing packages adds complexity.